Reflect sad reality in the movie- ‘Parasite’

 Story

-At the center of Parasite are two families: the poor Kim family, living in a cramped semi-basement apartment, and the wealthy Park family, residing in a modern hilltop mansion.
-Through a series of clever deceptions, the Kim family gradually infiltrates the Parks’ household by posing as unrelated, highly qualified workers.
-What begins as a witty social comedy slowly transforms into a tense and unpredictable drama.
+At the center of Parasite are two very different families: the Kim family, struggling financially in a cramped semi-basement apartment, and the wealthy Park family, living in a beautiful modern house high above the city.

 Conclusion